-Kevin began his ceramic career with one-off art pieces, then became a prolific producer of garden pukeko birds, cartoon ware and Kiwiana.
+Kevin Kilsby began his ceramic career with one-off art pieces, then became a prolific producer of garden pukeko birds, cartoon ware and Kiwiana.
 And now he's back to making one-off art pieces.

 Kevin Kilsby is widely known as ‘the pukeko guy’ – in the last 30 years he has sold hundreds of thousands of these quirky garden sculptures, along with a prolific line in seagulls, pigeons, tui, kiwi, piwakawaka (fantail) and ruru (morepork).
 He also makes a range of colourful mugs, jugs, vases, teapots and tiles featuring kiwiana themes, cartoon characters, cats, and native plants and flowers.